damirkusar/starter_netCore/README.md

-# Angular2Core is a seed for Angular2 and Asp.Net Core applications
+# AngularMeetsNetCore is a seed for Angular and Asp.Net Core applications

 This seed is an extention of Steve Sanderson´s [ASP.NET Core + Angular 2 template for Visual Studio](http://blog.stevensanderson.com/2016/10/04/angular2-template-for-visual-studio).